 Essex Street Law

-visit secondary schools to deliver thought provoking sessions on legal issues.
+and third-year students the chance visit secondary schools to deliver thought provoking sessions on legal topics.

 Mock trial day